-Lacrosse at the Olympics gives Native Americans a chance to see their sport shine
+Lacrosse at the Olympics gives Indigenous communities a chance to see their sport shine

 Nolan said that while the dream is for the Haudenosaunee to play on the world’s biggest stage, simply getting lacrosse back into the conversation at the Olympics is a victory of sorts.

-“I think there are Olympic people involved who know this is really important, not just for indigenous communities, but for all of us,” Nolan said.
+“I think there are Olympic people involved who know this is really important, not just for Indigenous communities, but for all of us,” Nolan said.
 “It’s a chance for us to share, more and more, about who we are and what we’re all about.”

 AP Olympics: https://apnews.com/hub/2024-paris-olympic-games